15 advantages of setting up a limited company in 2026 (UK guide)

 This is one of the key benefits of incorporating, compared to working as a sole trader

-2. Limited companies are tax efficient
+2. Limited companies are still tax efficient

 One of the most well-known benefits of working through a limited company is that it is typically a more tax-efficient way to trade than going self-employed.